 Understanding Autism in Adults

 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that affects individuals in various ways.
-Understanding the diagnostic criteria for ASD and the challenges associated with diagnosis in adulthood is essential for recognizing and embracing autistic behaviors in adults.
+Understanding the diagnostic criteria for ASD and the challenges associated with diagnosis in adulthood is essential for recognizing and embracing Autism behaviors in adults.

 Diagnostic Criteria for ASD

-To meet the diagnostic criteria for Autism Spectrum Disorder (ASD) according to the DSM-5, individuals must exhibit persistent deficits in each of three areas of social communication and interaction, along with at least two of four types of restricted, repetitive behaviors CDC.
+To meet the diagnostic criteria for Autism Spectrum Disorder (ASD) according to the DSM-5, individuals must exhibit persistent deficits in each of three areas of social communication and interaction, along with at least two of four types of restricted, repetitive behaviors.
 These criteria help healthcare professionals assess and diagnose individuals with ASD.

 The diagnostic criteria cover domains such as social communication, social interaction, and restricted and repetitive behaviors.
 Some of the specific criteria include challenges in social-emotional reciprocity, deficits in nonverbal communication, difficulties in developing and maintaining relationships, as well as repetitive behaviors or fixated interests.